Shreya-rajvanshi789/Alt_moobility/README.md

 - Understand Customer Behavior : Analyze customer demographics and purchasing patterns to enhance targeting and personalization.​

-The tables are given as to build the POWER BI DASHBOARD :
+The tables are given above in this repository to built dashboards.